kim3er/motioneyewiki/Configuration-File.md

 Controls whether HTTPS/SSL certificates are validated by various clients used by motionEye, or not.
 Defaults to `true`.

+##### `password_hook`

+Sets the full path to an external program to be executed whenever a password changes.
+The program will be invoked with environment variables `MEYE_USERNAME` and `MEYE_PASSWORD` set accordingly.
+This is unset by default.

 ##### `http_basic_auth`

 Enables HTTP basic authentication scheme (in addition to, not instead of the signature mechanism).
 Defaults to `false`.